-Filters allow the combination of individual channels which are to be compared.
+Filters allow a combination of individual channels which are to be compared.
 Combinations of 2, 3, 4, 5 or 6 channels, as well as one and two channels in combination with black, can be faded in and out.

 - Apply a correction to the measurement data.

-- Select the original measurement data from the drop-down menu in the upper left hand window.
-Next, select the processed measurement data from the right hand side of the window.
+- Select the original measurement data from the drop-down menu in the upper left-hand window.
+Next, select the processed measurement data from the right-hand side of the window.

 - Select the Compare mode from the drop-down menu (Delta-Auto, DeltaE-76, DeltaE-2000, Delta-L, Delta-C and Delta-H).

 - Use Mark from and Mark to sliders to highlight patches within the DeltaE deviations selected.
 Highlighted patches are marked in red and the one patch with the maximum DeltaE is highlighted in cyan.

 - Selecting a patch with the mouse – the before and after optimization will show in a split window with the Lab values and DeltaE information.
 If no patch has been selected, the Maximum and Average delta values are displayed.